ChunkanYu/GQL-RedChem/README.md

                   \end{pmatrix},
 ```

+The "Davis_and_Skodje_Model" includes one simple case example (coming soon).

-The GQL_RedChem package requires the Matlab coupled with Cantera.
+In "GQL_RedChem" package, one can find the main code for the generation of GQL reduced chemistry.
+They require the Matlab coupled with Cantera.

 How to use?
 1) main_0dSimulation.m: calculate the detailed chemistry, GQL reduced chemistry and QSSA reduced chemistry.